Xogy/xsound/readme.md

 https://www.youtube.com/watch?v=19Q2GVYElSE

-Showcase what i did with my api
+Showcase what I did with my API

-#These are just a showcase! i will not share them....
+#These are just a showcase!
+I will not share them....

 https://www.youtube.com/watch?v=OOf6PZFpfkI